BrazaTech/checkout/flow-checkout-v2.md

     }
 }
 ```
-Now after we receive a response, save the code of quotation in this case "2b1e6e2a-184c-11ef-941b-0a58a9feac02".
-So, this information is necessary to generate a pix.
+After receiving the response, save the quotation code, in this case "2b1e6e2a-184c-11ef-941b-0a58a9feac02".
+This information is necessary to generate a PIX.
 ## Step Three GET (Customer)
 ### Request to validate a CPF (a official brazilian social number)
 *Note: send X-CLIENT-CPF value masked*